 The relatively heavy displacement and deep hull have their benefits when it comes to a comfortable ride at sea but have a downside effect on light winds performance.
 With a furling genoa the sail area is about 46 m2.
 In light winds the use of gennaker or spinnaker is recommended.

 Yachting world wrote in the 1989 'Long test' article about the sailing characteristics of HR29:

 "Just because a boat is destined for a cruising lifestyle doesn't mean that it shouldn't be interesting to sail.
 HR29 certainly keeps the helmsman interested and offers a perceptible response to correct sail trim. "

 "Generous sail area offers good light weather performance"

 The layout is traditional - two cabins separated by a toilet and a hanging locker.
 There are folding doors so the toilet compartment can be closed from both cabins.
 Our boat has four berths: double in forepeak and two single berths in the saloon.
 Some versions have also a quarter berth on a starboard side, in which case the navigation table is removable.
 Our boat has a large, fixed navigation station with chart locker and there is also an additional cockpit locker.
 I prefer this layout since this gives more locker space and good working place for navigator.

 Three burner gas stove/oven

 Dolphin Dance is powered by 18hp Volvo MD2020C diesel engine.
-The original Volvo 2002 engine was replaced about ten years ago by one of her previous owner.
+The original Volvo 2002 engine was replaced in 2003 by one of her previous owner.
 This 18hp engine gives about 5,5 kn cruising speed.
 Propellor is Radice two-blade folding.

-One of the excellent features of the HR29 is really large engine room and there is good access to important maintenance parts of the engine: the front can be accessed from saloon and the back of the engine and the S-drive from cockpit.
+One of the excellent features of the HR29 is the really large engine room, which allows a good access to the most important maintenance parts of the engine: the front can be accessed from the saloon and the back of the engine and the S-drive from the cockpit.